Cabrera hits 3-run HR, Tigers beat Indians 7-6

+CLEVELAND (AP) -- Miguel Cabrera got angry Friday night.
+And that was bad news for the Cleveland Indians.

-CLEVELAND (AP) -- Miguel Cabrera hit a three-run homer in the fifth inning after being brushed back in the first, and the Detroit Tigers beat Cleveland 7-6 on Friday night, sending the defending AL champion Indians to their sixth loss in seven games.
+Cabrera hit a three-run homer in the fifth inning after being brushed back in the first, and the Detroit Tigers beat Cleveland 7-6, sending the defending AL champion Indians to their sixth loss in seven games.

-Tensions mounted three batters into the game when Cabrera yelled and gestured at the Indians dugout after an inside pitch from Trevor Bauer.
-Cabrera shouted at the dugout again when the inning ended, resulting in warnings to both teams.
+The first-inning incident resulted in a shouting match between Cabrera and Indians manager Terry Francona following an inside pitch from Trevor Bauer.
+Cabrera yelled and gestured toward Cleveland's dugout after the pitch.

+''It was an argument between Francona and me, and that's it,'' Cabrera said. ''No one else.
+He made his point, I made my point.
+It was just Francona and me.
+I say something bad, he said something back to me.''

 Cabrera responded in the fifth by lining a 1-1 pitch from Bauer (0-2) into the right-field seats to give Detroit a 4-0 lead.
 Cabrera, who was booed after the incident, slowly trotted around the bases.